unders/mockingbird/README.md

 Mockingbird is a system testing framework built for the serverless world.

 ## TODO
-* Use S3 Bucket as the database: store the results aa JSON: bucket/{ stats.json | log-ulid.json }
+* Use S3 Bucket as the database: store result as Json: bucket/{ stats.json | log-uuid.json }
 * Add tests for favicons handler

 ## Setup